Existential Unforgeability in Quantum Authentication From Quantum Physical Unclonable Functions Based on Random von

 \subsection{Limitations for PE-QPUF}

 As the model is grounded in Quantum Phase Estimation, it inherits the \emph{exponential overhead} issue associated with it.
-For any general Unitary matrix $U$, Quantum Phase Estimation necessitates the implementation of the gate $CU$ $d-1$ times, where $d$ is the dimension of the ancilla system.
+For any general Unitary matrix $U$, Quantum Phase Estimation necessitates the implementation of the gate $CU$ $d-1$ times (for qubits, and in general scales as $d$), where $d$ is the dimension of the ancilla system.
 For a $\lambda$ qubit ancilla system, the gate $CU$ needs to be applied $2^{\lambda} - 1$ times.
 The gate cost complexity for such implementation can be computed \cite{NielsenChuang2010}, by summing a geometric series, to be $2^{\lambda}$.
 Other schemes, like \emph{fast phase estimation} \cite{svore2013faster}, performs phase estimation with logarithmic circuit depth, but the classical post processing remains exponentially costly.
-Consequently, a \emph{trade-off} between "\emph{implementability}" and "\emph{security}" emerges, as efficient implementation requires smaller dimensions, while enhanced security needs larger dimensions.
+Consequently, a \emph{trade-off} between $\lq$\emph{implementability}' and $\lq$\emph{security}' emerges, as efficient implementation requires smaller dimensions, while enhanced security needs larger dimensions.